Adults with Autism Thrive at Marbridge

-Over his lifetime, many thought Jason would not be able to work, participate in sports, make friends or enjoy hobbies.
-Jason struggled with behavioral outbursts.
-But as he settled into Marbridge’s training program for adults with autism, he began to make genuine progress in controlling his behavior.
+Over his lifetime, many thought Jason was unable work, participate in sports, make friends, or enjoy hobbies.
+Jason also struggled with behavioral outbursts.
+Though his struggles appeared to be many, by participating in Marbridge’s training program for adults with autism, he began to make genuine progress in controlling his behavior.
 By the fall of 2008, Jason qualified for an internship position with Project SEARCH, a professional internship program between Marbridge and Seton Medical Center Austin (SMCA).
-The hospital hired him soon after graduation.
-Now Jason works four hours a day, four days a week.
-He has missed only two days in the two years he has been employed.
-Back home at Marbridge, Jason has blossomed in terms of activities and interests.
-He is very active on campus.
-He loves art, participates in all of the special events and plays sports.
+The hospital hired him soon after graduation and he worked four hours a day, four days a week.
+During that time, he missed only two days in the two years he was employed with Seton.
+Back home at Marbridge, Jason has blossomed through participating in activities that he has interest.
+He is very active on campus enjoying passions such as art, participation in all of the special events, and plays sports.
 Today, Jason has an amazing life at Marbridge.

-An alternative to group homes for autistic adults
+An alternative to group homes for adults with Autism

-We provide an individualized program for autistic adults
+We provide an individualized program for each resident, including adults with autism

-Because no single adult with autism is quite like another, our Individual Program Plan addresses each person’s unique abilities and attributes in designing a care program.
-This what makes Marbridge a special place for autistic adults and a viable alternative to group homes for autistic adults.
-Any program for autistic adults must consider the type of training and activities needed to assist that person in reaching his or her goals.
-Our residential care for autism adults is tailored to their needs and interests.
+Since no single adult with autism is quite like another, our Individual Program Plan (IPP) addresses each person’s unique abilities and attributes in designing a care program.
+This what makes Marbridge a special place for adults with Autism and a viable alternative to group homes.
+Any program for adults with autism must consider the type of training and activities needed to assist that person in reaching his/her goals.
+Our residential care for this unique population is tailored to their needs and interests.

-Life skills training; training and placement into jobs for autistic adults
+Life skills training and possible placement into jobs for our residents with autism

-Residents with autism who desire employment are often enrolled in Job Skills Training.
-They learn the importance of staying on task, arriving at work on time, taking directions and adopting appropriate behaviors in an employment setting.
-Residents develop resume writing and interviewing skills and learn to set goals for the type of employment desired.
-Marbridge has had much success in training and finding jobs for autistic adults, both on-campus and in the community.
+Residents with autism who desire employment are enrolled in Job Skills Training.
+They learn the importance of staying on task, arriving at work on time, taking directions, and adopting appropriate behaviors in an employment setting.
+Residents develop resume writing and interviewing skills along with learn to set goals for the type of employment desired.
+Marbridge residents experience success in training, finding, and keeping jobs, both on-campus and in the Austin community.

 An experience similar to college for adults with autism

-Employment training and personal enrichment courses have been provided by Marbridge since its founding in 1953.
-However, in 2001 a more structured training program was developed that integrated education, socialization, recreation, independent living skills and employment instruction.
-This training program now serves more than 160 residents in the Ranch and Village communities.
+Employment training and personal enrichment courses were provided by Marbridge since its founding in 1953.
+However, in 2001 a more structured training program was developed that integrated education, socialization, recreation, independent living skills, and employment instruction.
+This training program now serves more than 160 residents in The Ranch and The Village communities.
 For adults with autism who are graduating from high school, Marbridge can provide a college-like experience.